hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol09.md

   Explanation

-  The command snmp-server user asmith myv7 auth sha cisco priv aes 256 cisc0414685095 creates a user name “asmith” and he belongs to group “myv7”.
-The password for this user is “cisco” and “cisc0414685095” is the shared secret.
+  The command `snmp-server user asmith myv7 auth sha cisco priv aes 256 cisc0414685095` creates a user name "asmith" and he belongs to group "myv7".
+The password for this user is "cisco" and "cisc0414685095" is the shared secret.

-  In order to send SNMP information to a remote host, we have to configure the username (not password) in the “snmp-server host …” command.
-So the command must include “asmith” as the username.
-And we configure SNMPv3 by using keyword “version 3”, not “snmpv3”.
+  In order to send SNMP information to a remote host, we have to configure the username (not password) in the "snmp-server host …" command.
+So the command must include "asmith" as the username.
+And we configure SNMPv3 by using keyword "version 3", not "snmpv3".

 - <span style="color: #008888; font-weight: bold;">Question 31</span>